-The HyperX Cloud Stinger is a cheap wired gaming headset in a jet-black color, with a simple design, and all the basic features.
+The HyperX Cloud Stinger is a cheap wired gaming headset in a jet-black color, with a simple design, and basic features.

-If you’re looking for a solid budget headset for gaming, HyperX Cloud Stinger is still one of the best options, though competition is catching up.
+If you’re looking for a solid budget headset for gaming, HyperX Cloud Stinger is still one of the best options in 2022, though competition is catching up.

-In short, it costs under $50 and offers solid comfort even for long gaming sessions, enjoyable sound with a robust microphone, but it’s weak on durability.
+In short, for under $50 it offers solid comfort even for long gaming sessions, enjoyable sound with a robust microphone, but it’s weak on durability.
+More on that later.

 The Cloud Stinger is compatible with PC, Mac, PS4, and Xbox One via 3.5mm plug.